decred/decrediton/README.md

 The current recommended versions for the main tools are:

   - Node: 18.20+
-  - Npm: 10.8+
+  - Bun: 1.3+

-  - Yarn: 1.22+
+To ease node version management, install node using [nvm](https://github.com/nvm-sh/nvm).
+Install bun from [bun.sh](https://bun.sh).

-To ease node version management, install all top-level tools (node/npm/yarn) using [nvm](https://github.com/nvm-sh/nvm).
+If you use [Nix](https://nixos.org/) and [direnv](https://direnv.net/), this repository includes a `flake.nix` that automatically provides all required dependencies.
+Simply run `direnv allow` in the project directory to activate the dev environment.

 ### Electron extensions